arjunxnair/arjunxnair.github.io/tabcorp/index.md

 #### Customer Analytics/Insights and Digital Marketing
 - Delivered solutions on customer analytics and insights across Customer Acquisition, Customer Retention, Customer Profiling, Digital Marketing and Campaign Analytics.
+- Streamlined data pipelines from **Salesforce** into **AWS Redshift**, developing a high level of technical proficiency working with Salesforce Service Cloud and Marketing Cloud data.

 #### Self Service Analytics and Visualization platform
 - Developed various KPI dashboards and automated reports on Business Performance and Campaign Analytics.